 This is just a short exert from one of my favorite new books, Remarkably You.
 Eloquent rhymes inspire young readers to be themselves, find their talents, and pursue them.
 The beautiful artwork featuring a diverse group of children perfectly compliment the lyrical text.

-The myriad of positive messages in this timeless book makes it a perfect gift for baby showers, graduations, birthdays, and of course, sharing with loved ones.
+WIth a myriad of positive messages, this sweet story is a perfect gift for baby showers, graduations, birthdays, and of course, sharing with loved ones.

 I Like Myself by Karen Beaumont ; illustrated by David Catrow, 2004

 I Like Myself stars an exuberant little girl who excitedly shares all of the characteristics that make her unique.
 “Inside, outside, upside down, from head to toe and all around, I like it all!
 It all is me!
 And me is all I want to be.”

 Karen Beaumont’s rhyming text and David Catrow’s whimsical illustrations are full of energy, humor, and positive messaging, making this standout picture book a must-have for most home and school libraries.

 In these beautifully illustrated treasures, an unseen narrator gives sage advice to a young boy and girl encouraging them to be their best selves.
 The emboldening text urges children to try new things, stand up for themselves and others, be a good friend, and love themselves just the way they are.
 There are so many great lessons in these books and they are sure to be revisited often through the years.
 Due to their timeless nature and empowering messages, these are excellent choices for a gift for a birthday, graduation, or baby shower.